MomentisDocs/trenza-bi-docs/pages/excel-analytics-models.md

 The ODC file extension is an Office Data Connection File which was developed by Microsoft.
 The file format is a connection information file that contains properties to connect to and retrieve data from an external data source.

-Open Excel, create a new blank workbook, and click Data | Existing Connections,
+Open Excel, create a new blank workbook, click "Data", and click "Existing Connections",

 <img src="../assets/img/excel-analytics-models-excel-existing-connections.png" width="600" height="547" />